Politics

 Share

 The former senator’s comments come amid broader critiques of Tinubu’s governance, including allegations of nepotism in appointments, which Sani addressed in the same interview.
-He cautioned Tinubu against favoring his Yoruba ethnic group, citing Buhari’s administration, where Katsina alone held around 30 federal posts, as a worse example of favoritism.
+He cautioned Tinubu against favoring his Yoruba ethnic group, citing Buhari’s administration, where Katsina State alone held around 30 federal posts, as a worse example of favoritism.
 Posts on X, including from @channelstv and @dailypost_ng on April 17-18, 2025, amplified Sani’s remarks, reflecting public engagement with his call for patience and accountability.
 However, skepticism persists, with some Nigerians, like Lagos resident Michael Olaleye quoted by Reuters in October 2024, doubting the reforms’ efficacy due to their immediate hardships.

 Sani’s analysis underscores the delicate balance Tinubu must strike.
-While his administration claims progress, such as improved security in Kaduna and compared to Buhari’s tenure, ongoing violence in Plateau and Benue, with over 100 killed recently, challenges these assertions.
+While his administration claims progress, such as improved security in Kaduna and Abuja compared to Buhari’s tenure, ongoing violence in Plateau and Benue, with over 100 killed recently, challenges these assertions.
 As Nigeria grapples with economic strain and security threats, Sani’s call for patience hinges on whether Tinubu’s reforms can deliver before public frustration boils over.

 Share